Rocket League Mechanics by Rank

 Players should learn how to pick up boost pads and use the boost in a way that doesn’t leave their boost meter completely empty when they’re on the go.
 Small boosts win more games than big ones at this rank.

-Learning how and when to use single and double jumps is also crucial.
+Single and double jumps, when to use them, and when to stay on the ground.
 Master this before anything else leaves the ground.

 You can read more beginner tips here.